aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Depending on something that carries baggage that you don't need can cause you troubles that you didn't expect.

 ### CHAPTER 11.
 THE DEPENDENCY INVERSION PRINCIPLE

+**DIP**: the dependency inversion principle.
+High-level policy code shouldn't depend on the code that implements low-level details.
+Rather, details should depend on policies.

 > The most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.